 >>> var1 = 1 >>> var2 = 1 >>> var1 is var2 True

 Or, more interestingly:

 >>> var1 = [1, 2, 3] >>> var2 = [1, 2, 3] >>> var1 is var2 False >>> for i, j in zip(var1, var2): ... i is j ...
 True True True

-In the example above, we can see two lists with the same elements.
+In the example above, you see two lists with the same elements.
 They are not the same list as we saw earlier, but each element is the same.
 If we want to get fancier with Python's syntax (just because we can), we can also run the following:

 >>> var1 = [i for i in range(250, 260)] >>> var2 = [i for i in range(250, 260)] >>> for i, j in zip(var1, var2): ... print(i, i is j) ...
 250 True 251 True 252 True 253 True 254 True 255 True 256 True 257 False 258 False 259 False